Raman Tuning

 Conditions that trigger automatic Raman tuning

-• After an initial link bring-up for the first time.
+• After the initial link bring-up.

-• After a fiber cut.
+• After a fiber cut is detected and cleared.

-• After a device undergoes a power cycle event.
+• After a device power cycle.

-• After a line card undergoes a cold reload.
+• After a line card cold reload.

 • During a Distributed Feedback (DFB) shut or unshut event.

-• After the span length configuration is modified.
+• After a span length configuration change.

 • During a span loss check at system startup.